 Caballito Cerrero Azul Añejo 750ML

-Caballito Cerrero Azul Añejo 750ML - Caballito Cerrero Chato is a destilado de agave from the famed Tequila brand started by Alfonso Jimenez Rosales in Amatitan, Jalisco.
-The family only uses agaves grown on their land, including maguey Azul (Agave tequilana) and maguey Chato (Agave angustifolia).
-Aged five years in American White Oak barrels.
+The Caballito Cerrero Azul Añejo 750ML is a destilado de agave produced by the renowned Tequila brand founded by Alfonso Jimenez Rosales in Amatitan, Jalisco.
+This expression is crafted using agaves grown exclusively on the family's land, including maguey Azul (Agave tequilana) and maguey Chato (Agave angustifolia).
+It has been aged for an impressive five years in American White Oak barrels.

-Though not technically certified as either tequila or mezcal, this may be as close as you can get to the unique spirit that made ‘Vino de Mezcal de Tequila’ famous in the late 19th century.
+While not officially certified as tequila or mezcal, the Caballito Cerrero Azul Añejo offers a taste profile that closely resembles the unique spirit that gained fame as 'Vino de Mezcal de Tequila' in the late 19th century.

-- Taste: Perfume-like fruit and floral in the first wave.
-Followed by mild pepper, vanilla, and a slight bitterness on the back of the tongue.
+• Taste: The palate experiences a wave of perfume-like fruit and floral flavors, followed by mild pepper, vanilla, and a slight bitterness on the back of the tongue.
+It presents a harmonious blend of sweet and savory notes.

 Customer Services is our #1 Job